mbari-org/benchmark_eval/doc/docs/index.md

 This is MBARI documentation for creating benchmark datasets and evaluating models using HOTA.
+MBARI benchmark_eval Github repository [here](https://github.com/mbari-org/benchmark_eval).

 A majority of the code in this repository is the [TrackEval GitHub repository](https://github.com/JonathonLuiten/TrackEval).
 I added a bit of code here and there and set up the directory structure to run the HOTA metric for MBARI's benchmark dataset and renamed it benchmark-eval.